News of the World Book Club Review

 Maybe life is just carrying news.
 Surviving to carry the news.
 Maybe we have just one message, and it is delivered to us when we are born and we are never sure what it says; it may have nothing to do with us personally but it must be carried by hand through a life, all the way, and at the end handed over, sealed.

 A Book Club Dessert

-When your read is a top novel (and now a book club favorite) it shows in your book party with a southwestern dinner theme and my side dish contribution... a Texas Sheet Cake!
+When your group read becomes a favorite it shows.
+A theme dinner (Texas style BBQ) including my side dish contribution... a Texas Sheet Cake!
 This was a much requested birthday cake in my home growing up so I was excited to combine News of the World and its Texas location.
-Interestingly enough, this cake shares similar ingredients with a German chocolate cake as ex-captive Johanna of German heritage is being returned to her relatives in a German American town near San Antonio, Texas.
+Interestingly enough, this cake shares similar ingredients with a German chocolate cake and in the novel ex-captive Johanna, who is of German heritage, returns to her relatives in a German American town near San Antonio, Texas.
 I'm all about connecting our book club meal with our novel no matter how big or small the reference!

-Recipe to maker your own chocolate sheet cake on The Pioneer Woman and one more News of the World fun treat on Book Party Ideas
+Recipe to make your own chocolate sheet cake on The Pioneer Woman and one more News of the World fun treat on our historical fiction page

 To Kill a Mockingbird Book Party

 Hello and Goodbye to Book Friends

 Fall into Go Set a Watchman